theramiyer/blog/content/post/2020/better-online-privacy-part-i.md

 ## My problem with the conventional way

 Not that I personally have a problem with the conventional way.
-The problem is, I use Linux at home.
-The market of desktop linux is depressingly small, which makes me a minority anyway.
+The problem is, I use Linux at home; the market of desktop linux is depressingly small, which makes me a minority anyway.
 Add other browser parameters to it and making my browser not unique becomes impractical.

 The idea is to find an approach that works, and at the same time, is practical.
 We will [look at that in the next post]({{< ref "better-online-privacy-part-ii.md" >}}).